Do you feed your bees?

 Should you make it by weight or by volume?

 You hear the advice, "It doesn't matter, whether you make it by weight or by volume; they are the same thing".
 It actually isn't the same thing, they just have the same result.
 We make our sugar syrup by weight, not because it's better for the bees (the bees don't care either way).
 Measuring by weight is just better for the beekeeper.
+When measuring by weight, an inexpensive digital scale like this is perfect for backyard beekeepers.
 Measuring by weight means you have no bowls or measuring cups to clean (which is a huge bonus).
 Less measuring means less spilling; less spilling means less cleaning.
 A beekeeper that doesn't have to clean up sticky messes, is a happy beekeeper.
 So bee happy, don't make messes.

 When you have a 2 or more hives to feed, we find it easier to make about 5 gallons of syrup at a time, rather than 1 gallon at a time.
 To do this, we measured out the fill marks on the inside of 2 (5-gallon) buckets.
 Each bucket has a fill line for the water and a separate fill line for the sugar.